tanthanh85/network-automation-course/modules/06_IoC/lab6.md

     ```
     *Expected Output:* `Switched to a new branch 'feature/change-hostname'`

-### Task 1.4: Modify Configuration Data
+### Task 1.4: Change the hostname to MyRouter2

-Now, let's change the desired hostname in your `network_data.yaml`.
+Now, let's change the desired hostname one more time in your `network_data.yaml`.

 1. Open `network_data.yaml` in your code editor.
 2.  **Change the hostname** from `MyRouter1` to `MyRouter2`: